Memory sport: Techniques

 Competitors describe numerous methods and techniques for improving their memorization skills, with some having published and named their specific methods.
-These include, for instance, the Mnemonic dominic system, named after former World Champion Dominic O'Brien, the Mnemonic major system, as well as the Person-Action-Object System which involves encoding cards and numbers into sequences of persons, actions, and objects.
+These include, for instance, the Dominic system, named after former World Champion Dominic O'Brien, the mnemonic major system, as well as the person-action-object system which involves encoding cards and numbers into sequences of persons, actions, and objects.
 These methods are sometimes referred to as "mnemotechnics".

-Dominic O'Brien's Dominic System is a powerful memorizing strategy that combines both traditional and innovative techniques.
+O'Brien's Dominic system is a powerful memorizing strategy that combines both traditional and innovative techniques.
 These include techniques like assigning easily remembered people to unmeaningful things such as numbers, and more known techniques like the memory palace.

 Joshua Foer has written, "Though every competitor has his own unique method of memorization for each event, all mnemonic techniques are essentially based on the concept of elaborative encoding, which holds that the more meaningful something is, the easier it is to remember."